Riya-Lunagariya/BCG-Data-Science-Analytics-Virtual-Experience-Program/README.md

 Feature engineering is one of the keys to unlocking predictive insight through mathematical modelling.
 Based on the data that is available and was cleaned, identify what you think could be drivers of churn for our client and build those features to later use in your model.

-Your colleague has done some work on engineering the features within the cleaned dataset and has calculated a feature that seems to have predictive power.

 For task 3:

 Try to think of ways to improve the feature’s predictive power and elaborate on why you made those choices